SyedAmeenG/SyedAmeenG/README.md

       <br>
       <em>🔬 Crafting solutions with intelligence and purpose.</em>
       <br><br>
-      I thrive at the intersection of <strong>Artificial Intelligence, Quantum Computing, and Data Science</strong>,<br>
-      building scalable and production-ready intelligent systems to solve real-world challenges in healthcare, public safety, and sustainable technology.<br><br>
+      I thrive at the intersection of <strong>Artificial Intelligence, Quantum Computing and Data Science</strong>, building scalable and production-ready intelligent systems to solve real-world challenges in healthcare, public safety, and sustainable technology.<br><br>
       <strong>Areas of exploration include:</strong>